Sarge's Dedication Page

 Sarge playing: SelmerC* vs OttoLink4***Master vs MCGregory Model A ...this makes me smile every time.

 That's pretty much it.
 I can tell you that his knowledge of saxophones was so ingrained that it never really left his abilities.
-I was always consulting him during his last months (not that I felt that I needed the advice, but as a personal effort to try and keep his mind sharp) and we even bought a few saxes over our sessions, only days before his last day.
+I was always consulting him during his last months (digging for advice, and my personal effort to try and keep his mind sharp) and we even bought a few saxes over our sessions, only days before his last day.

 I now have this important legacy to continue.
 And I love it.